krisztianloki/ess_plcfactory/doc/plcf.md

 ### Evaluate counter variables

-If the remaining PLCF# expression contains a counter variable, which can be either `Counter1` or `Counter2`, then those variables are resolved.
+If the remaining PLCF# expression contains a counter variable, for instance `Counter1` or `Counter2`, then those variables are resolved.
 Afterwards, the entire expression is evaluated.
 If there are no counter variables, then the expression is evaluated as it is.

 Assume the value for `Counter1` in our example is `10`, thus:
 `[PLCF# 4 + abs(1 + 2 * 4) + 10 ]`